Paisley Currah: Research

+Public writing and media

+Currah is regularly interviewed and published in mainstream media.
+He wrote "Donald Trump's War on Gender Is Also a War on Government" for The New Yorker (May 2025) and "The Anti-Trans Playbook" for The New York Review of Books (December 2025), arguing that anti-trans legislation dismantles legal architecture built to protect all women.
+He was quoted in The New York Times on the Supreme Court's consideration of transgender passport policies (November 2025).
+Earlier pieces include an interview in Time on actor Elliot Page discussing "visibility gaps" faced by transmasculine people in the media, and commentary on NPR's 1A following the Supreme Court's 2020 Bostock decision.
+Other publications include a piece on transgender policy and evidence in Nature (2022) and "The Gender Wars" in The Yale Review (2024).

 Public policy and transgender rights advocacy

 As a founding board member of the Transgender Law and Policy Institute, Currah has advocated for transgender rights at all levels of government.
 He also served on the board of directors Global Action for Trans Equality (GATE) from 2011 to 2017.
 He served on the advisory board of Human Rights Watch Lesbian, Gay, Bisexual, and Transgender Rights Program.
-From January 2005-December 2006, he sat on the External Advisory Committee to the New York City Department of Health and Mental Hygiene for the Amendment of Birth Certificates for Transgender Persons.
+From January 2005–December 2006, he sat on the External Advisory Committee to the New York City Department of Health and Mental Hygiene for the Amendment of Birth Certificates for Transgender Persons.
 From November 2004 to December 2005, he served on the Citizen's Advisory Committee Transgender Subcommittee, New York City Human Resources Administration and in that capacity was a co-author of "Recommended Best Practices for Working With and Serving Transgender and Gender Non-Conforming Employees and Clients."
 He was a co-founder of the New York Association for Gender Rights Advocacy, and helped draft the legislation to amend the New York City Human Rights Law to include discrimination based on gender identity and gender expression.

-Currah is often interviewed in the mainstream media, including a story on actor Elliot Page in Time magazine in which he discussed "visibility gaps" faced by transmasculine people in the media, and on NPR's 1A after the Supreme Court's 2020 Bostock decision.
-He also wrote about that decision for the Boston Review.
-In 2015, he talked to Time magazine about transgender naming practices and his decision to keep his birth-assigned first name, explaining that its rarity during his childhood rendered the name non-gender specific.